Renewing your vehicle tax

 After it’s passed an MOT, DVLA’s records will be updated automatically.
 Your vehicle tax will be renewed on the date it was due to run out.

-You don’t need to contact DVLA or tax your vehicle again.
+You do not need to contact DVLA or tax your vehicle again.

-If you don’t get an MOT in time, you’ll need to tax your vehicle again.
+If you do not get an MOT in time, you’ll need to tax your vehicle again.

 If your vehicle is registered in Northern Ireland, you must also have insurance in place when your vehicle tax is due to renew.
 You’ll get a letter telling you if your insurance will have run out by then.